S3l10m/S3l10m/README.md

-Hi I'm Salvatore Borlenghi and I'm a Software Engineer.
+Hi I'm Salvatore Borlenghi and I'm a Software Developer.

+I had experience in all phases of the software life cycle, from requirements analysis to maintenance.
+In addition, I have knowledge in Administration, Finance and Marketing acquired with my High School Degree; that type of knowledge help me a lot also on building ecommerce application or enterprise software.
+You will find my CV and more info about me on linkedin profile <a href="https://www.linkedin.com/in/salvatoreborlenghi/">here</a>

+I love coding and developing, I can spend hours and hours on it without ever annoing I really love it.

 I'm interested in:
 - 🧳Full-Stack develpoing.
 - :shipit: Cybersecurity.
 - 🎮 Gaming developing.

-I love:
-- 🍊 Juices.
-- 🍕 Eatings, yea i love foods.
-- 🎮 Gaming.

-In my free time i love:
-- 📗Study new IT tecnologies.
-- 🧁Coding.
-- 🎮Play videogames.

 <a href="https://github.com/sborlenghi">
  <img align="top" src="https://github-readme-stats.vercel.app/api?username=sborlenghi&show_icons=true&theme=radical"/>